 Progressive web apps are the latest technology industry initiative to improve cross-platform efficiency across the web and smartphone.
 Are they just another trend that's going to disappear almost as quickly as they've come, or are progressive web apps here to stay?
 Is the PWA still around today, let us find out?

 Progressive web apps can also support web pages in the browser as they can give a common mobile app's user interface.
 How do these innovations work and what are the obstacles?
 In this article, we discuss the arguments for and against the use of advanced web apps and tooling to make the most advanced web app possible.

 What are Progressive Web Apps?

 A progressive web app or PWA is a Web-based app that works as a native mobile app, with a home screen app symbol, responsive design, quick load speed, offline features, and more.
-Progressive web apps involve service providers running in a separate browser thread, to handle requests, cache, and store shell information in a cache, enabling the app to work offline or in networks of low quality as one hopes.PWAs also permit users to be authorized, push notification sent and payment even accepted.
+Progressive web apps involve service providers running in a separate browser thread, to handle requests, cache, and store shell information in a cache, enabling the app to work offline or in networks of low quality as one hopes.PWAs also permit users to be authorized, push notifications are sent and payment is even accepted.

 PWAs are useful to test a minimally viable product because they allow for rapid and sometimes cheaper development.PWAs are the way for most developers to be less resilient because separate iOS and Android developer teams must not be hired by you.

 The goal of a PWA is to increase the effectiveness of mobile internet for all.
 It is easy to forget that the deck of wild cards is your user.
 Application performance can be influenced by different combinations of devices, browsers, network connectivity, and other variables.
 There are standardized specifications to be included in progressive web apps, as expected.
 So, what are the progressive puzzle pieces for the Web app?